jbibbs/chattrbox/readme.md

 Chattrbox provides content authors and editors the tools they need to write and publish to the web.
 Developers can access that content through a robust API.

-Chatterbox is completely free and open-source and may be the last CCMS you ever need.
+Chatterbox is completely free and open-source and may be the last CMS you ever need.

 ## Official Documentation